• Skip to primary navigation

 Instructions

-2. Meanwhile, Bring water to a simmer, add farro and simmer for 30 minutes or until tender but still chewy.
+2. Meanwhile, bring water to a simmer, add farro and simmer for 30 minutes or until tender but still chewy.
 Drain.

-4. Divide among plates, top with mint and serve.
+4. Divide among plates and serve.

 Notes

-Did you try this recipe?
+Did you make this recipe?

 • Twitter